AwesomeAley/ObsidianNotes/School Class Notes/Introduction to Unix/Linux Commands.md

 - SIGKILL - Kill the process - doesn't do any cleanup after the fact
 - SIGSTOP - Stop/suspend a process

+Enter the use of `systemctl` -- this command allows us to interact with the **systemd** process/daemon.
+Continuing on with our example, systemctl is an easy to use command that takes the following formatting: `systemctl [option] [service]`

+For example, to tell apache to start up, we'll use `systemctl start apache2`.
+Seems simple enough, right?
+Same with if we wanted to stop apache, we'd just replace the `[option]` with stop (instead of start like we provided)

+We can do four options with `systemctl`:

+- Start
+- Stop
+- Enable
+- Disable

 **Filesystem Navigation**
 cd - change directory